 - (a) Conduct/Driving.
 See the general rules under G-5.
 "Causes for Disqualification" and G-9.5.3.
 "Automatic Disqualifications" under "Protests".
 "Unsafe" driving is as determined by the event chairman. - (b) Driver's License and Age.
 Every driver must be at least 16 years of age and hold a valid driver's license (see G-2.2. and G-2.4.
 "Registration Requirements"). - (c) Auto Safety (Tech) Inspection.
 All automobiles must successfully pass the safety inspection before running the event as specified in G-7. - (d) Final Safety Inspection.
-Drivers and automobiles must meet the requirements of
+Drivers and automobiles must meet the requirements of the PCA National Autocross Minimum Standards (available from www.pca.org). - (e) Schedules.

-A-5.
-"Driver Safety" before beginning competition.

-- (e) Schedules.
 Only times during the assigned class run time will be counted (see G-5.4.
-"Schedules"). - (f) (f) One Automobile Rule.
-An entrant may drive only one automobile in the autocross and that must be the one registered for the event by that entrant (see G-2.6.3. - "Autocross Automobiles" and G-2.6.1.
+"Schedules"). - (f) One Automobile Rule.
+An entrant may drive only one automobile in the autocross and that must be the one registered for the event by that entrant (see G-2.6.3.
+"Autocross Automobiles" and G-2.6.1.
 "Non-Street Legal Automobiles").
 Also, see G-2.3.
 "Entrants Per Automobile". - (g) Passengers.
 For S, P, I and M classes, only the driver will be allowed in a competing automobile during its officially timed run.
 However, autocross instructors are allowed and available at the driver's request.
 Runs with an instructor will count towards the driver's total number of runs, but their time will not count on the event score.
 Instructors must not be entered in the event or must have completed all runs prior to instructing.
 All instructors will be designated by the event chair.
 This change is designed to reduce the number of "DNFs".
-Novice classes, NSM, NSL, NPM and NPL will have only one passenger that is a designated instructor during all runs.
 A-6.1.
-Schedules. - (h) Pre-runs.
-Pre-running the course, either as a driver or passenger, will result in disqualification from the event. - (i) Drivers are allowed to utilize video or dataacquisition equipment during or after their runs at the autocross.
+Schedules. - (h)Pre-runs.
+Pre-running the course, either as a driver or passenger, will result in disqualification from the event.
+At the Autocross Chair's discretion, a driver who is not physically able to walk the course may be driven around the course in a golf cart, or similar vehicle, at walking speed. - (i) Drivers are allowed to utilize video or data- acquisition equipment during or after their runs at the autocross.
 Sharing of this information to or with others is allowed.